 When it comes to sunscreens, there’s no shortage of options — and that means it can sometimes be tricky to know which one is right for you.
 Because sunscreens can differ both in the kind of ingredients used and the degree of protection they offer, it’s important to arm yourself with information on what makes them different and how that might affect you.

-One of the most common selling points for a sunscreen is its SPF, or sun protection factor, rating.
-SPFs generally range from 15 to 50, although these days they can go even higher.
-The number of the SPF indicates the sunscreen’s ability to provide protection from UVB rays.
+One of the most common selling points for sunscreen is its SPF, or sun protection factor, rating.
+SPF generally ranges from 15 to 50, although these days they can go even higher.
+The number of SPF indicates the sunscreen’s ability to provide protection from UVB rays.

 “There are several reasons we have different levels of SPF offerings when it comes to sunscreen,” says Dr. Gregory Walker, a dermatologist at U.S. Dermatology Partners Waco in Texas.
 “How much sun protection you need is going to vary depending on your skin type and solar exposure.
 But it can also be affected by something like taking a medication that makes you more sensitive to the sun, so it’s something you really want to understand.”

 A sunscreen’s SPF is determined by how long it allows you to stay in the sun without burning.
 But where it can get confusing is that this isn’t a one-size-fits-all equation, so you have to know your skin to be able to decide which one is best for you and how it will protect you.

 Let’s say your skin usually burns after about 10 minutes in the sun.
 Multiplying your SPF times the amount of time it takes to burn — in this case, 10 minutes — gives you the rough estimate of how much time you can spend in the sun.
 In theory, if you’re using an SPF 15 sunscreen, this would mean you should be able to spend 150 minutes in the sun, or two and a half hours, before needing to reapply.